Designing a Data Grid System That Actually Works

 Hierarchy experiments

-I tested zebra striping versus white space, three border treatments, and different approaches to row separation before landing on what actually helped users scan efficiently.
+I tested zebra striping versus white space, three border treatments, and different approaches to row separation before landing on what actually helped users scan efficiently: zebra stripes.

 02.